safaribread/10-475/README.md

-              is there significant alpha diversities within each cohort (saliva, smoking status) beta diversities for america and uk datasets PCoA plot for each dataset distinguishing smoking status with significance with PERMANOVA
+              is there significant alpha diversities within each cohort (saliva, smoking status) beta diversities for america and uk datasets PCoA plot for each dataset distinguishing smoking status with significance with PERMANOVA core-microbiome and indicator species with non-rarefied phyloseq object